Mookie Betts Preview, Player Props: Dodgers vs. Braves

 Mookie Betts At The Plate

-- Betts has 156 hits, which is tops among Los Angeles hitters this season, while batting .316 with 73 extra-base hits.
+- Betts leads Los Angeles with 158 hits, batting .317 this season with 75 extra-base hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.